 As I learned the business, experienced the products I got good at presenting the business plan.
 The product presentation was easy I just told my story.
 That story saved my life, literally.
 I would not be here today if I stayed with traditional medicine from my medical doctor.

 For three years, my husband and I attended weekly meetings supporting our local teams.
 Doing our best to invite guests to the meetings, we found ourselves alone in the back of the room.
 It was encouraging to watch as others brought guests and their checks grew.
 Why wasn’t it working for us?

 We attended personal growth training seminars monthly.
 Those seminars, called First Steps to Success were instrumental for my success today.
 Have you ever attended a seminar like that?
-Still, with all of the hard work, meetings and trainings we were not making the part time money we wanted to make.
+Still, with all of the hard work, meetings, and training we were not making the part-time money we wanted to make.

-As our lives moved on and our part time home business slowly grew so did our paycheck.
+As our lives moved on and our part-time home business slowly grew so did our paycheck.
 I learned that we hear what we want to hear and do what we want to do.
-Years later, I would figure it all out, business that is.
+Years later, I would figure it all out, the business that is.

 Fast forward ten years